asidurrehman/configure10/README.md

 This repository contains Python code for the Cost OptimisatioN Framework for Implementing blue-Green infrastructURE (CONFIGURE) version 1.0.
 The associated article titled **Multi-objective optimisation framework for Blue-Green Infrastructure placement using detailed flood model** is available at: https://doi.org/10.1016/j.jhydrol.2024.131571

-CONFIGURE integrates a multiobjective optimisation algorithm (NSGA-II) with a hydrodynamic flood model to optimise the BGI intervention cost for the given decision variables i.e., the locations of BGI features.
+CONFIGURE integrates a multiobjective optimisation algorithm (NSGA-II) with a hydrodynamic flood model to optimise the BGI intervention costs and benefits for the given decision variables i.e., the locations of BGI features.
 CONFIGURE can be run either in **Standard Mode** (configure10_standard.py) or **Parallelised Mode** (configure10_parallelised.py).
 The parallelised mode uses the multiprocessing capabilities of Python to run multiple processes (hydrodynamic simulations) simultaneously, thereby speeding up the optimisation process.
 Please refer to the main article to determine when to use the standard or parallelised mode.